-Minimum peripheral equipment required to complete a 1100/60 processing system includes an 0716 Card Reader Subsystem, an 0776 Printer Subsystem, an 8450 Disk Subsystem with one control unit and two 8450 Disk Drives, and a magnetic tape subsystem with one control unit and two Uniservo 22 or 24 Magnetic Tape Units.
+Minimum peripheral equipment required to complete an 1100/70 series system includes an 0776 Printer Subsystem, a disk subsystem with one 5057 Control Unit and one disk drive, a magnetic tape subsystem with one control unit and two Uniservo 22 or 24 Magnetic Tape Units, and a Telcon system with one DCP.

-As an alternative, a minimum peripheral system would include a communications subsystem with at least one input terminal, an 0770 Printer Subsystem, an 8430/8433/8434/ 8470 Disk Subsystem with one control unit and two 8430, 8433, 8434, or 8470 Disk Drives, and a magnetic tape subsystem with one control unit and two Uniservo 30, 32, 34, or 36 Magnetic Tape Units.
+As an alternative, a minimum peripheral system would include an 0770 Printer Subsystem, a disk subsystem with one control unit and one disk drive, and a magnetic tape subsystem with one control unit and two Uniservo 30, 32, 34, or 36 Magnetic Tape Units.

-No maximum peripheral restrictions are placed on the 1100/60 configurations other than channel considerations (see Input/Output Control).
+No maximum peripheral restrictions are placed on the 1100/70 series configurations other than channel considerations (see Input/Output Control).
 However, some peripheral subsystems used on earlier Sperry 1100 Series Systems can only be configured with present software support.
 Sperry will not enhance any of the existing 1100 Series software for these subsystems.